+Acknowledgements

-Acknowledgements.
-Joseph P. Tulenko acknowledges funding from the University at Buffalo Geology Department Duane Champion Fund for fieldwork.
-Avriel D. Schweinsberg acknowledges funding from the Colorado Scientific Society and Mark Diamond Research Fund from the University at Buffalo Graduate Student Association for fieldwork.
-We also thank Alia J. Lesnek for assistance in the 2018 field campaign, as well as Charles M. Russell and Ryan K. Kroner for sample collection in the Lake Creek valley cirque in 2015.
+JP Tulenko acknowledges funding from University at Buffalo Geology funding from the Colorado Scientific Society and Mark Diamond Research Fund from the University at Buffalo Graduate Student Association for field work.
+We also thank AJ sample collection in the Lake Creek valley cirque in 2015.